 The Thrive Toolbox

-Collective impact is an approach to community-based problem solving and opportunity finding that encourages volunteer, civic and organizational leaders to examine big picture community issues.
-It’s one thing to develop programs and services to address specific needs, quite another to dig deep to the root causes that creates needs.
+Collective impact is an approach to community-based problem solving and opportunity finding that encourages volunteer, civic, and organizational leaders to examine big picture community issues.
+It’s one thing to develop programs and services to address specific needs, quite another to dig deep to the root causes that create those needs.

 When Thrive’s cross-sector action teams come together to confront complex social issues, they use team leadership skills and process tools designed to turn existing resources into efficient service systems.